neondatabase/neon-postgresql-expert/markdown/guides.md

 - `<endpoint_hostname>.neon.tech` is the host with `neon.tech` as the [top-level domain (TLD)](https://www.cloudflare.com/en-gb/learning/dns/top-level-domain/).
 - `<port>` is the Neon port number.
 The default port number is 5432.
 - `<dbname>` is the name of the database. **neondb** is the default database created with each Neon project if you do not define your own.
-- `?sslmode=require` is an optional query parameter that enforces [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode for better security when connecting to the Postgres instance.
+- `?sslmode=require&channel_binding=require` are optional query parameters that enforce [SSL](https://www.cloudflare.com/en-gb/learning/ssl/what-is-ssl/) mode and channel binding for better security when connecting to the Postgres instance.

 Save the connecting string somewhere safe.
 You will use it later to configure the `POSTGRES_URL` variable.